Convergence Analysis of Mean Shift: Introduction

 The MS algorithm is an iterative algorithm that seeks a mode (local maximizer) of the kernel density estimate (KDE).
 Applications of the MS algorithm, such as data clustering and mode estimation, require the convergence of the mode estimate sequence generated by the MS algorithm.
 It is therefore important to theoretically study convergence properties of the MS algorithm.
 However, as will be reviewed in Section~\ref{sec:Related}, available theoretical convergence guarantees of the MS algorithm which are applicable to practically relevant situations are quite limited: As dynamical behaviors of the MS algorithm depend on the kernel to be used in constructing the KDE, convergence properties should also depend on the choice of the kernel.
 To the best of the authors' knowledge, the MS algorithm for multi-dimensional data has been shown to converge when the Epanechnikov kernel \cite{comaniciu1999mean, Huang2018} or an analytic kernel \cite{yamasaki2019ms} is used.
 These results do not cover practically relevant cases where a piecewise polynomial kernel other than the Epanechnikov kernel is used.
 Furthermore, little is known about the convergence rate of the MS algorithm.

 In this paper we study convergence properties of the MS algorithm under some generic assumptions on the kernel.
-From a technical point of view, we follow a line similar to that of \cite{yamasaki2019ms} that focused on the {\L}ojasiewicz property \cite{lojasiewicz1965ensembles, absil2005convergence}, but we make use of more advanced results about that property, to further extend the convergence analysis in \cite{yamasaki2019ms}.
-This extension allows us to obtain novel results, which include a convergence guarantee of the mode estimate sequence (Theorems~\ref{thm:MS-GCG} and \ref{thm:MS-CG}) and a worst-case bound of the convergence rate (Theorems~\ref{thm:MS-Rate} and \ref{thm:MS-Upper}) of the MS algorithm for a wider class of the kernels.
+From a technical point of view, we follow a line similar to that of \cite{yamasaki2019ms} that focused on the {\L}ojasiewicz property \cite{lojasiewicz1965ensembles, absil2005convergence}: this property ensures that a function under consideration is not too flat around its critical point, and allows us to transfer a simpler convergence analysis of a sequence of KDE values for mode estimates into a convergence analysis of the mode estimate sequence itself.
+More concretely, we make use of more advanced results \cite{kurdyka1994wf, attouch2013convergence, frankel2015splitting} about that property, to further extend the convergence analysis \cite{yamasaki2019ms} for analytic kernels to that for kernels characterized in terms of subanalyticity~\cite{kurdyka1994wf} in relation to the {\L}ojasiewicz property: this extension allows us to obtain novel results, which include a convergence guarantee of the mode estimate sequence (Theorems~\ref{thm:MS-GCG} and \ref{thm:MS-CG}) and a worst-case bound of the convergence rate (Theorems~\ref{thm:MS-Rate} and \ref{thm:MS-Upper}) of the MS algorithm for a wider class of the kernels.
 Our contributions are of significance as the class of the kernels we focus on in this study contains the biweight kernel, which is known to be optimal among non-negative kernels in terms of the asymptotic statistical efficiency for the KDE-based estimation of a non-degenerate mode \cite{granovsky1991optimizing, yamasaki2023optimal}.

 This paper is organized as follows.
 We formulate the MS algorithm in Section~\ref{sec:Target}, and review related work on the convergence analysis of the MS algorithm in Section~\ref{sec:Related}.
 In Section~\ref{sec:Prelim}, we describe the {\L}ojasiewicz property, and summarize the class of functions having that property.
 On the basis of these preliminaries and abstract convergence theorems by \cite{attouch2013convergence, frankel2015splitting}, we provide a novel sufficient condition to ensure the convergence of the MS algorithm and an evaluation of the convergence rate in Section~\ref{sec:Main}.
 In Section~\ref{sec:Concl}, we conclude this paper, and furthermore, we mention variants of the MS algorithm to which the analysis of this paper can be applied similarly, and possible directions for future research.
 Supplementary material provides proofs of the theoretical results.